flufy3d/deliverance/README.md

 deliverance
 ===========

-deliverance a game made by html5
+deliverance a game made by html5,just a small test project for myself